 I have attached proposed updates to our Policy Manual for your consideration that will address this issue.
+At their meeting on May 3rd, the Administrative Council voted unanimously to recommend approval of the proposed Policy Manual updates.
 I'll look forward to answering any questions you may have at the meeting.

-A motion to recommend approval of the proposed FWHFA policy update to the Executive Board.
+A motion to approve th nranged EWHEA unde ates to the SEAGO Policy Manual.
 Action Requested: ☐ Information Only Attachments: Proposed FWHFA Policy Manual updates.